r3s-shane/r3s-shane.github.io/_posts/2020-11-10-tmg-episode-4.md

 #### What makes people want to be part of any team? ####
 + Surround yourself with the right people and making sure you have **RIGHT PEOPLE IN THE RIGHT SEATS** (Remember [Traction, Ch 4](https://amzn.to/2Iyj6gs)).
-	- The right role is super important.
-It's great to encourage people out of their comfort zones, but putting a very analytical teammate in a people facing role may put them in a position to fail.
+	- Putting teammates in the right role is super important.
+At times, it's also beneficial to encourage people to venture out of their comfort zones in some cases (consider red teamers vs blue teamers and benefits of these teammates experiencing their counterpart's roles)
-	- Putting a people person into a very analytical role may cause them to fail.
+	- Right People means they share the company's core values
+	- Right Seats mean the teammate is in a role they will sufficiently fulfil/succeed.
+The task is properly delegated.
 + Holding people to account.
-	- Poor performers really make it difficult for some of us to maintain their top game.
+	- Poor performers really make it difficult for some of us to maintain top performance.
+Team morale may suffer.
+This might be Right People in the Wrong Seat, or simple a Wrong People situation.
-	- Don't let egos get out of control.
-I have especially noticed a lot of red and blue teamers with God complexes.
-Leaders need to think of ways to help them appreciate one another.
+	- Establish a success baseline.
+Establish expectations for performance.
+Develop KPIs to track success.
 + Make security matter in the business
 	- In some organizations security and compliance are treated as a cost center, and burden to the business.
 	- Give the team something to build together.
 	- Frame problems and challenges as goals the team should be conquering together (**i.e. do hard things together**) and celebrate accordingly once you obtain mission objectives.
+	- Find ways to get the team respect throughout the organization.
 + Challenge the team to be ahead of the curve:
-	- Identify big problems in the company to solve together (hack weeks)
+	- Identify big problems in the company to solve them together (e.g. hack weeks)
 	- Streamline processes and make them more efficient
 	- Evangelize the mission of your department to the company and beyond
 	- Develop world class documentation